-For example, a new accounting guidance, Accounting Standards Codification ("ASC") 842, "Leases", became effective January 1, 2019.
-The adoption of this new guidance had a significant impact on our balance sheets as described in detail in Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K filed with the SEC on February 26, 2021.
+For example, Accounting Standards Codification ("ASC") 842, "Leases" that became effective January 1, 2019, had a material impact on our consolidated financial statements as described in detail in Note 2 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 26, 2021.
 Adoption of these types of accounting standards and any difficulties in implementation of changes in accounting principles, including the ability to modify our accounting systems, could cause us to fail to meet our financial reporting obligations, which result in regulatory discipline and harm investors' confidence in us.